Graceful shutdown and zero downtime deployments in Kubernetes

 endpoints/my-service-2 192.168.99.100:8443

-In this picture, there's a single Pod deployed in your cluster.
+In this picture, a single Pod is deployed in your cluster.
 The Pod belongs to a Service.
-If you were to inspect etcd, you would find the Pod's details as well as Service.
+If you were to inspect etcd, you would find the Pod's details and Service.

 What happens when a new Pod is deployed?